 You may also email your inquiry to the Export Counseling Division of the Office of Exporter Services at ECDOEXS@bis.doc.gov.

 Contact information for BIS’s overseas ECOs can be found at: https://www.bis.doc.gov/index.php/enforcement/oea/eco

 Other Export Control Regimes

-The U.S. Government actively participates in multilateral export control regimes to prevent the proliferation of weapons of mass destruction and the accumulation of conventional weapons.
+The USG actively participates in multilateral export control regimes to prevent proliferation of weapons of mass destruction and the accumulation of conventional weapons.
 Exporters should be certain of the export control requirements for the country or countries through which their products or services will travel and be used.

 The Wassenaar Arrangement is a key multilateral export regime.
-It came into effect in September 1996 and is the first global multilateral arrangement on conventional weapons exports, dual-use goods and technologies, and munitions.
-The Wassenaar Arrangement promotes transparency and information-sharing to prevent global security risks from trading in these products and technologies.
-The 42 signatory countries agree to maintain effective export controls on materials such as software, industrial metals, chemicals, satellite technologies, surveillance equipment, encryption technologies, sensors, avionics, lasers, and components, among many other items.
+It came into effect in September 1996 and is the first global multilateral arrangement on conventional weapons exports, dual use goods and technologies, and munitions.
+The Wassenaar Arrangement promotes transparency and information-sharing to prevent global security risks from trade in these products and technologies.
+The 42 signatory countries agree to maintain effective exports controls on materials such as certain types of software, industrial metals, chemicals, satellite technologies, surveillance equipment, encryption technologies, sensors, avionics, lasers and components, among many other items.
 It also determines specific information requirements on arms transfers covered by the U.N.
 Conventional Arms Registry.

 Both Mexico and the United States are part of the Wassenaar Arrangement.
 The complete listing of products covered is available at https://www.wassenaar.org/.

 Other multilateral regimes including the Missile Technology Control Regime, Nuclear Suppliers Group, and the Australia Group.
 The BIS website has more information on these other export control regimes.